katerinaelsasser/st-lucia/README.md

 is on the island before they book the holiday/travel to the island.
 This includes the locations and information of hotels, restuarants, bars and more.

-This website needs to have:
-* Displays a map
-* Information about the island
-* Contain locations such as resturants/hotels/things to do on the page.
-* Images of location

-Mockups

 UX
 *Surface
 I started to put together mock-ups of what I would like the layout to be.
 Before